Elisabeth Binder: Research focus/interests

 As Director of Translational Research in Psychiatry, her major research focus is the identification of mechanisms by which genetic variants and environmental exposure interact to influence stress reactivity and, through these, the risk for affective and anxiety disorders.
 The ultimate goal of her research is to improve treatment options for patients by better understanding the underlying disease mechanisms.

 Awards

 Binder has been awarded the Theodore Reich Young Investigator Award, given by the International Society of Psychiatric Genetics and the Max Hamilton Award, bestowed upon scientists who have made outstanding contributions to the field, awarded by the International College of Neuropsychopharmacology (CINP).

 In 2016 she became a member of the German Academy of Sciences Leopoldina.

 Positions of trust and research assessments

-Binder is a member of Munich Center for Neurosciences as well as an associate faculty member of Graduate School of Systemic Neurosciences at Ludwig Maximilian University of Munich.
+Binder is a member of Munich Center for Neurosciences as well as an associate faculty member of Graduate School of Systemic Neurosciences at LMU Munich.
 She also serves as Vice-President of the European College of Neuropsychopharmacology (ECNP) and is a member of its Executive Committee.